AlonJoshua/Smart-Brain-API/README.md

 Post a url of a picture and our app will find where there is a human face in it.

 This is the back-end part project.
-For the app to work, you'll also need to use the Face-Recognition front-end projet.
+For the app to work, you'll also need to use the Face-Recognition front-end project.

 Instruction: